-- 54. Plaintiff brings this lawsuit pursuant to Federal Rule of Civil Procedure 23(a) and (b)(3) on behalf of itself and all other persons similarly situated. - 55.
-The Nationwide Class is defined as:
+- 52. Plaintiff brings this lawsuit pursuant to Federal Rule of Civil Procedure 23(a) and (b)(3) on behalf of themselves and all other persons similarly situated. - 53.
+The Multi-State Class is defined as:

-All entities who have entered into standard all-risk commercial property insurance policies with Lancer, where such policies provide for business income loss and extra expense coverage and do not exclude coverage for pandemics, , and who have suffered losses due to measures put in place by civil authorities' stay-at-home or shelter-in-place orders since March 15, 2020.
+All entities who have entered into standard all-risk commercial property insurance policies with Cumberland insuring property in New Jersey, Pennsylvania, Delaware, and Maryland, where such policies provide for business income loss and extra expense coverage and do not exclude coverage for pandemics, and who have suffered losses due to measures put in place by civil authorities' stay-athome or shelter-in-place orders since March 15, 2020.

-The New York Sub-Class is defined as:
+54. The New Jersey Sub-Class is defined as:

-All entities who have entered into standard all-risk commercial property insurance policies with Lancer to insure property in New York, where such policies provide for business income loss and extra expense coverage and do not exclude coverage for pandemics, and , and who have suffered losses due to measures put in place by civil authorities' stay-at-home or shelter-in-place orders since March 15, 2020.
+All entities who have entered into standard all-risk commercial property insurance policies with Cumberland insuring property in New Jersey, where such policies provide for business income loss and extra expense coverage and do not exclude coverage for pandemics, and who have suffered losses due to measures put in place by civil authorities' stay-at-home or shelter-in-place orders since March 15, 2020.